Logo Futurismo

 Álvaro RP | The boat taking passengers to Ilhéu de Vila Franca

-First, you can go to Vila Franca do Campo harbour — Cais de Tagarete — and take the ferry boat that goes there every hour from 10 am to 6 pm.
-It is an old fishing boat reconverted to make ferry services in the summer.
+First, you can go to Vila Franca do Campo harbour — Cais de Tagarete — and take the ferry boat, which departs every hour from 10 am to 6 pm.
+It is an old fishing boat that has been converted to provide ferry services during the summer.
 It takes about 10 minutes to arrive at the islet.
-The returns are usually right when the boat arrives at the islet, every hour.
+The returns are usually right when the ship arrives at the islet, every hour.

 When you disembark at the islet, you will feel how small you are in front of nature.
-It truly is something worth seeing with your own eyes to realize how amazing it is.
+It truly is something worth seeing with your own eyes to realize its amazingness.

-The price of the ferry tickets for both ways are:
+The price of the ferry tickets for both ways is:

 • 10 € for foreigners